ChangLabSNU/VaxPress/docs/source/supported_features.rst

     When initial mutation rate is adjusted to ``0.01``, the sequence can escape from initial MFE-optimized sequence earlier to be further optimized based on the given *VaxPress* evaluation metrics.

-To see the list of all options related to LinearDesign, see :ref:`label-linopts`
+To see the list of all options related to LinearDesign, see :ref:`label-linopts`.

 .. _label-addon: